-Millicom's revenue comprises sale of services from its mobile business (including Mobile Financial Services - MFS) and its cable and other fixed services, as well as related devices and equipment.
+Millicom's revenue comprises sale of services from its mobile, cable and digital media, and Mobile Financial Services businesses, as well as related devices and equipment.
 Recurring revenue consists of monthly subscription fees, airtime and data usage fees, interconnection fees, roaming fees, TV services, B2B contracts, MFS commissions and fees from other telecommunications services such as data services, short message services and other value added services.